 What to Expect

-If the initial assessment shows you are at higher than average risk for breast cancer, we will refer you for more evaluation.
-Our team has many different ways to assess and manage your risk of developing breast cancer, including:
+If the assessment during your mammogram shows you are at higher-than-average risk for breast cancer, you may be referred to the High Risk Breast Cancer Program team for additional evaluation.
+Our team has many ways to assess and manage your risk of developing breast cancer, including:

-• Imaging: A plan for regular breast imaging will help monitor any changes in breast tissue that could point to an abnormality.
+- Imaging: Establishing a schedule for supplemental breast imaging will help monitor any changes in breast tissue that could point to an abnormality.

-• Clinical exam of the breasts: An experienced nurse practitioner checks for abnormalities in size or shape, changes in the skin, lumps and whether the lumps are attached to the skin or to deeper tissues.
-The nurse practitioner also palpates (gently feels) the lymph nodes under the arms.
+- Clinical exam of the breasts: An experienced breast health clinician checks for abnormalities in breast size or shape, changes in the skin and lumps.
+The clinician also palpates (gently feels) the lymph nodes under the arms and in the neck region.

-• Genetic counselor: If you have a concerning family history of cancer, our genetic counselors may recommend you undergo genetic testing for BRCA1, BRCA2 or other genes that predispose you to breast cancer.
-We will coordinate your testing with our Cancer Genetics Screening Program.
+- Genetic counseling: If you have a concerning family history of cancer, our genetic counselors may recommend you undergo genetic testing for BRCA1, BRCA2 or other genes that predispose you to breast cancer or other cancers.
+We will coordinate your tests with our Cancer Genetics Screening Program.

 Reducing Your Risk